 Uniforms also reflect your values as a business—namely, they say a lot about how seriously you take customer service.
 How much do you pay attention to cleanliness?
 Are the uniforms crisp and neat?
 Customers wouldn’t want to be served by people with grubby appearance—how can they be sure that the food that reaches them are safe and clean?

-Just as dressing up for special events makes us feel poised and prepared, employees take pride in their appearance during operating hours as well.
 Who wouldn’t want to ensure that they appear professional in front of their customers?
-As working professionals, uniforms identify them with their designation in the workplace, whether as front-of-the-house or kitchen staff.
+As working professionals, uniforms identify employees with their designation, whether as front-of-house or kitchen staff.

-Because their role is made evident through uniforms, they are more likely to work harder and efficiently as it carries the integrity of the brand they’re working for; their names are also on the line.
+Because their role is made evident through uniforms, they are more likely to work harder and efficiently as it carries the integrity of the brand they’re working for.
 Uniforms remind restaurant staff that they’re part of a team, that they’re working towards a common goal of providing the best service that they can.

 Subscribe to our weekly newsletter to receive all the tools and solutions entrepreneurs need to stay updated on the latest news in the industry